 In most cases, nothing will happen to the dog that bit you.
 It will be quarantined following the attack to be examined for communicable diseases and to assess whether it poses a further danger to others.
 If the dog has a history of multiple attacks and a judge determines that it is a threat to others or unreasonably dangerous, they may order the dog to be euthanized.

 It’s natural to be hesitant to hire legal counsel due to the assumedly high cost of legal representation, but legal fees are no cause for concern if you choose the Law Offices of David Davidi, APLC, to represent you.
 We take personal injury cases with contingency fee agreements, so our firm only collects a fee from a client after we win compensation on their behalf.
 Additionally, they only owe this fee if and when we win their case, and there is no fee if we are unable to secure compensation for any reason.

 The right attorney can make a tremendous difference in the outcome of any personal injury case.
 Dog attacks can be traumatic and damaging, and you need legal representation you can trust if you want to reach the optimal outcome to your impending legal proceedings.
-The Law Offices of David Davidi, APLC, can help you navigate the complex series of case proceedings ahead of you, so contact us today and schedule a free consultation with a Fresno dog bite attorney you can trust.
+Explore our legal expertise in Fresno, spanning a wide range of accident scenarios: The Law Offices of David Davidi, APLC, can help you navigate the complex series of case proceedings ahead of you, so contact us today and schedule a free consultation with a Fresno dog bite attorney you can trust.